gwrxuk/CarbonEmissionDetection/README.md

-Based on the analysis of the provided code, here's a draft for a `README.md` file for the project:

----

 # Carbon Emission Detection

 This project is a Go-based web application that interacts with NASA's satellite images to detect and query carbon emission activities.
 The application uses the Go GenAI SDK to communicate with AI models, analyzing the satellite imagery and providing detailed reports on detected carbon emissions.